SenseiK954/osticketing-prereqs/README.md

 <p align="center"><img src="https://i.imgur.com/rPJZNUi.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 7. To continue, reopen your IIS Manager (as Admin) then restart the server.
 Once restarted "osticket" should be located under "sites" and "Default Web Site".
 Click osticket and then click "Browse *:80 (http), this will take you to the osticket installer page.
 On this page you can see the required installs we already in order to run osTicket.
 Note: under the "Recommended" a list of features thate are activated or not.
 If you wish to enable or disable any features simply go to your IIS Manager (as Admin), navigate back to osTicket folder and double-click PHP Manager.
 Scroll down and you will see PHP extensions once clicked from there you can enable and disable php features.
-Next Step...
+Next step...
 </p>
 <br />